Important Information For International - Nonimmigrant Students

 -International Students are subject to the non-New York State resident tuition rate.
 See section on Tuition, Fees, and Other Expenses for more information.

 All full-time students must comply with New York State Public Health Law Section 2165 which requires all students born on, or after January 1, 1957 to demonstrate proof of immunity to measles, mumps and rubella.
 You will receive additional information regarding the above should you be accepted to SUNY Orange.

 7. Placement Assessment:

-All accepted students to SUNY Orange must take a placement assessment in English (writing and reading skills) and Mathematics.
+All accepted students to SUNY Orange must take a placement assessment (cost is $25) in English (writing and reading skills) and Mathematics.
 Students will be required to take this assessment upon their arrival at the college and before enrolling in any courses.
-The computerized Assessment fee is $25 and is due the day of testing.
+To register, click here.

 U.S. Immigration Law states that anyone who arrived in the United States on a Tourist Visa on or after April 12, 2002 are not permitted to enroll for a full course of study.

 **For additional information regarding International admission, please contact Laura Morcone, Associate Director of Admissions, at Laura.Morcone@sunyorange.edu.**

 - Placement Testing

 - Quick Facts >